Camper and Nicholsons: World War II

 As part of the preparation for the Normandy landings the firm designed and built 24 SLUG (Surf Landing Under Girder) boats, for use in the Mulberry harbour.
 These deployed a 'Kite Anchor' at one side of the floating bridge, and then passed under it (hence the name) to deploy another anchor on the far side.
 All 24 had Yard Number 678.
 They also built 10 'Compressor Boats' (Yard Number 680).

 They also built large quantities of various types of Landing Craft.
 They built 96 Landing Craft Assault which were used in the 1943 Allied Landings in North Africa and Europe, and 36 Landing Craft Support (Medium).

 Postwar activities

 The firm resumed civilian boat building, and yacht maintenance, while continuing to build Minesweepers and other small Naval craft.

 The centre of yachting activity was moving to the Mediterranean, and in 1961 Camper & Nicholsons formed a subsidiary - Camper and Nicholsons International to have a presence in the area.

 The shipyard started to build yachts with GRP hulls, with the first Nicholson 36 being built in 1961.

 Camper and Nicholsons International

 Formed as a subsidiary in 1961 under the guidance of George Nicholson this remains a Yacht brokerage, charter and management company.

 In 1989 Crest Nicholson sold Camper & Nicholsons International to new management, and in 1991 it merged with George Nicholson's company Solidmark.

-Sinking of superyacht Baysian
+Sinking of superyacht Bayesian

-On 19 August 2024 the superyacht Baysian sunk in the Mediterranean.
-Camper and Nicholsons International were the service provider.
+On 19 August 2024 the superyacht Bayesian sank in the Mediterranean.
+Camper and Nicholsons International were the service providers managing the vessel.